Can you remove powder coat with a heat gun

 4. Burning: Burning is another method for removing powder coat.
 It involves using a blowtorch or similar heat source to heat the coat until it burns off.
 This method should be approached with caution and may not be suitable for all surfaces or environments.

-See also Can heat gun damage phone
+See also Can you bend pvc pipe with a heat gun

 Before attempting any of these alternative methods, it’s important to consider the material and surface beneath the powder coat.
 Some methods may be more suitable for certain materials than others.
 It’s also important to take safety precautions such as wearing protective gear and working in a well-ventilated area.